Plug-ins for Windows

 - Unzip the the plug-in .fxt file to that folder (or to a subfolder if you want it in a submenu to the Plug-ins menu)

 - Restart Finale

 |Use these links for further resources related to the JW Freeware plug-ins for Finale:|

 |Sign-up page for the e-mail list with announcements, discussions, bug reports, etc||Sign-up page to get announcements on Facebook.||Wiki documentation about the JW Freeware plug-ins, where everyone can contribute.||The page to visit if you want to make a donation to the JW Freeware plug-in development.|

 For Finale 2010 and later versions.
-This is a multi-purpose plug-in for tasks that are related to layers, chord lines and other kinds of music lines that appear throughout the score.
+This is a multi-purpose plug-in for tasks that are related to layers, chord lines and other kinds of music lines or percussion lines that appear throughout the score.

 (This plug-in replaces the old plug-ins JW Merge Layers, JW Explode Layers, JW Quick Explode and JW Chord Manager.
 These plug-ins are now marked obsolete.)

 Copy - Copies the contents from one source layer to another destination layer.